jazz-bee/spark-project/README.md

   - `sc.parallelize(range(1000)).count() ` BUG
   - `exit()`

-  5. Trouble Shoot
+  5. Trouble Shoot - Issue with Spark and MAC's Java Version
-  - If pyspark  does not work consider Installing Java 8 JDk
+  - If pyspark  does not work consider Installing Java 8 JDK
     - `brew cask install adoptopenjdk8` or https://www.oracle.com/java/technologies/javase-downloads.html
     - `/usr/libexec/java_home -V`
     -  copy the path for java8 and add it to JAVA_HOME in bash profile